 This year’s Chicago Organ Experience takes us to Chicago’s Hyde Park neighborhood.
 We will begin the day on the University of Chicago campus with the Reneker organ, a 2m/23r baroque-style tracker organ in Joseph Bond Chapel.
 Then, we will walk one block east to Rockefeller Chapel, home of the magnificent 4m/132r E.M.
 Skinner, Op.
 634, which has been hailed as one of the finest examples of 20th century romantic organ building in America.
 Our next stop is one block north at First Unitarian Church, which features a 3m/33r Skinner, Op.
 810, as well as the church’s old organ, now located in the chapel, which is playable from the Skinner console.
 We will then have lunch at the fellowship hall of Augustana Lutheran Church.
 Following lunch, we will hear the 2m/20-stop Wahl tracker organ.
-Our final stop of the day is a 15-minute walk or 5-minute drive to the United Church of Hyde Park with its 4m Skinner Op.
-443.
+Our final stop the Lutheran School of Theology at Chicago, where we will visit the Ruth and Paul Manz organ, a 2-manual, 31-rank tracker organ by M.L.
+Bigelow & Co.

 Due to the Winter Storm Warning for January 18-19, this event has been canceled.
 Organizers are looking into the possibility of rescheduling the event, so look here for updates.

 • 8:30 am Refreshments and Greetings -- St. Michael Hall

 • 9:00 am BENJAMIN RIVERA: Choral Warm-Ups/Choral Tone Basics/Amateur Voices